domRiddle/ASF/Compilation.md

 You should now be able to find the ASF-ui files in your `out/generic/www` folder.
 ASF will be able to serve those files to your browser.

 Alternatively, you can simply build ASF-ui, whether manually or with the help of our repo, then copy the build output over to `${OUT}/www` folder manually, where `${OUT}` is the output folder of ASF that you've specified with `-o` parameter.
+This is exactly what ASF is doing as part of the build process, it copies `ASF-ui/dist` (if exists) over to `${OUT}/www`, nothing fancy.

 ---